2 Control flow, structs, modules and types

 2.3.2 Struct declarations must be constant

-Types in Zig must be const or comptime (we are going to talk more about comptime at Section 12.1).
+Types in Zig must be const or comptime (we are going to talk more about comptime in Section 12.1).
 What this means is that you cannot create a new data type, and mark it as variable with the var keyword.
 So struct declarations are always constant.
-You cannot declare a new struct using the var keyword.
+You cannot declare a new struct type using the var keyword.
 It must be const.

 In the Vec3 example below, this declaration is allowed because I’m using the const keyword to declare this new data type.